Why do so?

 It seems possible that the prevalence of these contrasting strategies could be identified at two levels: Within individual storylines and within the whole set of storylines in an exercise.

 The number of side-branching storylines produced by a storyline could be significant.
 A higher proportion means there was a wider exploration of alternatives in the course of a given storyline’s development.
 In the MSC pretest one storyline had 3 side branches developed over four iterations (See branch 220.127.116.11.1. in Figure 7).
 In the Brexit pretest, 5 storylines had 2 side branches developed over four iterations.
 In an exercise with four iterations and 10 participants the maximum possible number of side branches for a given storyline would be, I think, 27 i.e. 9 per iteration, excluding the final iteration.
 Figure 8 is an example.

 Exploration across all storylines

 The proportion of extinct versus surviving storylines as a whole is another potentially useful measure.
 A higher proportion means there was a wider exploration of alternatives.
-If all participants contributed to their own storylines only there would be no dead storylines at all per generation (See diagram above).
-On the other hand, if all participants contributed to the same storyline in each new iteration there would be the highest possible proportion of dead storylines per iteration (=((N-1)*(N-1))/N= 81% – See diagram above ).
+If all participants contributed to their own storylines only there would be no dead storylines at all per generation (See Figure 7 above).
+On the other hand, if all participants contributed to the same storyline in each new iteration there would be the highest possible proportion of dead storylines per iteration (=((N-1)*(N-1))/N= 81% – See Figure 8 above ).
 In the MSC pretest, 64% of all storylines became extinct.
 In the Brexit pretest, 47% became extinct.
 There was less diversity in the form of exploration of alternatives.